git-pull/tao-of-tmux/manuscript/06-window.md

 You can move to the last selected window with `Prefix` + `l`.

-You can open a display choose from a list of current windows with `Prefix` + `w`.
+You can bring up a list of current windows with `Prefix` + `w`.
 The benefit of this is it also gives you some info on what's inside the window.
 Very helpful if you're juggling around a lot of things!

 ## Moving Windows